 Note: For the purpose of this NOFO, primary care provided to persons with HIV disease is not considered specialty care.
 Providers must offer access to a range of specialty services.

-Prior to the provision of specialty care, a specialty care referral form shall be completed by the primary medical provider electronically through the Recipient database management information system, including the following:
+Prior to the provision of Specialty Medical Care, a specialty medical care referral form shall be completed by the Primary Care Provider electronically through the Recipient database management information system, including the following: